ministryofjustice/laa-check-client-qualifies/README.md

 This is a calculator for providers to obtain a quick estimate to decide if a client is eligible for Legal Aid

+**This branch is being used to prototype an alternative flow for the calculator.**

 ## Documentation for developers.

 The new 'propshaft' asset pipeline (specifically jsbundling-rails and cssbundling-rails gems) has a 'test:prepare'